kaogilvie/DurhamUpzoning/README.md

   ----
   ### Problem Statement
-  I want to use Durham property data to determine the effects of a zoning change so that Durham’s planning department, UNC, and the communities in Durham can understand whether upzoning is effective in relieving gentrification pressure.
+  I want to use Durham property and open source data to determine the effects of a zoning changes so that Durham’s planning department, UNC, and the communities in Durham can understand whether large-scale upzoning is effective in relieving gentrification pressure.

   ---
   ### Research Questions